 The damage caused by a terror attack is dependent on the method of attack.
 Large bomb attacks could destroy major infrastructure, kill many people, and disrupt regional functioning for a significant time.
 Cyber-terrorism would cause very different types of damage, possibly severely hampering local government operations and local businesses with no direct injuries or loss of life.
 In addition to direct physical damage, terrorist attacks breed fear.
 Even an unsuccessful attempt to attack the region would seriously impact the comfort level of residents and could affect local businesses.

-The risk probability and risk severity assessment listed in Table 5-13 was identified by the planning team.
+The risk probability and risk severity assessment are identified in Table 5-3.